I first made these Jumbo 3 Chip Cookies as part of a Nestle Toll House promotion, and since then I’ve made them over and over.

-This version below makes 12 big cookies, but if you use the Jumbo 3 Chip Cookie recipe from Toll House, you’ll get 24 – just enough to share with the class.
+This version below makes 12 big cookies (sometimes get 14), but if you use the Jumbo 3 Chip Cookie recipe from Toll House, you’ll get 24.
+Whichever version you make, I recommend scooping the dough and then chilling the scooped mounds of dough for several hours before baking.

 Jumbo 3 Chip Cookies

-1/4 cup NESTLÉ® TOLL HOUSE® Premier White Morsels
+- 1/4 cup or more NESTLÉ® TOLL HOUSE® Premier White Morsels